Mario Schiano

-Mario Schiano (20 July 1933 in Naples – 10 May 2008 in Rome) was an Italian alto saxophonist and soprano saxophonist associated with avant-garde/free jazz.
+Mario Schiano (/it/; 20 July 1933 in Naples – 10 May 2008 in Rome) was an Italian alto and soprano saxophonist associated with avant-garde/free jazz.

-He was born in Naples.
 A member of the Italian Instabile Orchestra, Schiano recorded with musicians such as Famoudou Don Moye, Eugenio Colombo, Ernst Reijseger, Paul Rutherford, Gianluigi Trovesi and Joëlle Léandre, among others.
+He is also remembered for one of his only film appearances, playing the role of a disillusioned university teacher in The Best of Youth (2003).

-He died in Rome in 2008.
+Schiano died following a 5-year-long illness at the age of 74.